cclauss/python3wos_asyncio/README.md

-# python3wos_asyncio
+# Python 3 Wall of Superpowers

-__Which of the top 5,000 most downloadd PyPI package are Python 3 compatible?__
+__Which of the top 5,000 most downloaded [PyPI](http://pypi.python.org) packages are Python 3 compatible?__

 The code in this repo should be running at: http://python3wos.mybluemix.net

-This is Python 3 version of https://github.com/ubershmekel/python3wos which adds `asyncio` in order to gather the Python 3 support data from PyPI [trove classifiers](https://pypi.python.org/pypi?%3Aaction=list_classifiers).
+This is Python 3 version of https://github.com/ubershmekel/python3wos which adds `asyncio` in order to determine Python 3 support data by reading each package's `Programming Language :: Python :: [...]` [trove classifiers](https://pypi.python.org/pypi?%3Aaction=list_classifiers) from PyPI.
 The use of asyncio lowers the time required to gather data on 5,000 PyPI packages to about 25 seconds on [Bluemix](http://www.ibm.com/cloud-computing/bluemix/).

-Static webpages are also generated just to get a sense of how Python 3 compatibility drops on larger slices:
+[Top 200](http://python3wos.mybluemix.net/) is the detault webpage but static webpages are also generated so you can get a sense of how Python 3 compatibility drops on larger slices:
 * [Top 200](http://python3wos.mybluemix.net/index_0200.html),
 [Top 400](http://python3wos.mybluemix.net/index_0400.html),
 [Top 600](http://python3wos.mybluemix.net/index_0600.html),